Xeks4237/NV-GOD/README.md

 </pre>

-- I am not a religious person actually
+- I am not a religious person actually because,
-- I use MS-Edge on Gentoo, btw
+- I use MS-Edge on Gentoo, btw🍷🗿